LeBron James, Cavaliers hold off Pacers for historically tight first-round sweep

 … And a Paul George miss at the buzzer that spared Smith a whole lot of blushes, not to mention criticism and tongue-lashings.

-Asked about Smith’s gaffe in his postgame press conference, Cavs coach Ty Lue let loose a smile and a muffled laugh, and said, “I didn’t see it.”
+Asked about Smith’s gaffe in his postgame press conference, Cleveland coach Ty Lue let loose a smile and a muffled laugh, and said, “I didn’t see it.”

 Cavaliers coach Tyronn Lue chuckles at J.R.
 Smith's ill-advised behind-the-back pass: "I didn't see it." pic.twitter.com/BLCr5MKRtK